 Gastroesophageal reflux (GER) occurs when the contents of your stomach are pushed back up into your esophagus resulting in heartburn, which is also called acid reflux.1 Heartburn usually occurs after a very heavy meal, or even if you eat very spicy or fried foods.
 Some citrus fruits and vegetables, and greasy foods are also to blame.

 Solution: If you experience heartburn during a scheduled workout, the best thing you can do is to limit the exercises that require you to lie down.
 Drink half a cup of water to wash down the foods back into your system and rest for about 10 minutes.
+Avoiding the foods that cause irritation to your stomach is crucial to prevent heartburn.

 Passing wind in an enclosed place like a gym attracts dirty looks from others.
 Reducing the intake of high-fiber foods is important to prevent the formation of gas.
 Many studies have shown that fibrous foods can lead to gas formation and limiting the intake of such foods helps reduce gas.2